 Which Alateen daily reader is shown prominently in this video?
 (Hint: see item # B-10!)

-8. I haven’t found this video online yet, but you can click this link to hear the audio at least.
+8. I haven’t found this “Alateen Tells It Like It Is” video online yet, but you can click this link to hear the audio at least.